 Raised in the Deep South, educated as a commercial artist, Micallef is also a regular contributor to Autodesk’s lineshapespace.com online business magazine, where Smart Buildings, Industry 4.0, and the Internet of Things provide grist for the mill of future design and cloud-based and 3D manufacturing.

 Ken’s current rig includes Shindo electronics, DeVore Fidelity and Snell speakers, a Kuzma turntable and various cartridges.

 You can find more of Ken on his website, his photo site Greenwich Village Daily Photo, and now as a contributing writer at Stereophile magazine, but you might know him from his work with Positive Feedback Online and Digital Audio Review.

-John Richardson has been interested in music and audio since his early teen years, or stated another way, as long as he can remember.
-He has been involved in the audio community in one way or another for around 20 years and for the last five has been a regular contributor to the on-line magazine Stereomojo.
+John has been interested in music and audio since his early teen years, or stated another way, as long as he can remember.
+He has been involved in the audio community in one way or another for around 20 years and has been a regular contributor to the on-line magazine Stereomojo.
 There, he has been the resident computer audio guy and “value conscious audiophile” (aka “cheap bastard”).